-Contact the Law Office of Diane C. Bass to Schedule a Free Consultation
+Contact the Law Office of Diane C. Bass to Schedule Your Consultation

 If you have been arrested and charged under suspicion of money laundering, you need to understand that these are very serious criminal charges that could result in long prison sentences and costly fines.
 Every case is unique, but one constant is that you should only proceed under the legal guidance of an experienced defense lawyer.

 The Law Office of Diane C. Bass has years of experience defending clients in and around Orange County, CA. Whether you are involved in white-collar crimes involving the banks or drug transactions involving criminal enterprises, you are innocent until proven guilty and have rights that deserve to be defended in a court of law.